-What that really means is I spend my days managing European IT for a large US manufacturer, dealing with software development, infrastructure, telecoms and anything else anyone sees fit to throw in my direction.
-Specialities include Java SE, PHP, web sites, multivalue databases (U2, D3, mvBase etc), mySQL, Windows, Linux and OSX as well as VMWare, Netapp, Cisco networking and routing, telephony, CCTV… I’ve designed and written ERP systems from scratch as well.
+Until July 2014, I spent my days managing European IT for a large US manufacturer, dealing with software development, infrastructure, telecoms and anything else anyone saw fit to throw in my direction.
+Specialities included Java SE, PHP, web sites, multivalue databases (U2, D3, mvBase etc), mySQL, Windows, Linux and OSX as well as VMWare, Netapp, Cisco networking and routing, telephony, CCTV… I designed and wrote ERP systems from scratch as well.

 Out of working hours, I’m married to sock knitter extraordinaire Wool4brains and have a fantastic euphonium player BrassedoffDan for a son.
-I also conduct one brass band – Woodhouse Prize Band and play for another: Oughtibridge Brass Band.
-All three family blogs are hosted on the soggy end of a broadband fibre connection somewhere south of Sheffield.
+I also conduct one brass band – Woodhouse Prize Band and play for another: Chapeltown.

-I’m also a Trustee of Chesterfield Canal Trust, campaigning for the restoration of said canal, and deal with all the charity’s web presence, social networking and other IT issues as well as managing one of the fleet of three passenger trip boats.
+I’m a Trustee of Chesterfield Canal Trust, campaigning for the restoration of said canal, and deal with all the charity’s web presence, social networking and other IT issues as well as managing one of the fleet of three passenger trip boats.
+I run the Trust’s Royal Yachting Association Inland Waterways Training Centre and am a qualified Inland Waterways Instructor.
 All the work I do for the Trust is voluntary; I strongly believe that you get out of a community what you’re prepared to put in to it, and I try to put as much as I can in.